 The order requires individuals to wear a face mask over their nose and mouth in any indoor or outdoor public space where social distance of 6 feet cannot be maintained at all times.

-The order allows for some exceptions, such as children 5 years old and younger, individuals that are deaf or hard of hearing, and individuals with a medical condition, mental health condition, or disability that prevents them from wearing a face cover.
+There remains exceptions in the order for wearing a face mask, such as children 5 years old and younger, individuals that are deaf or hard of hearing, and individuals with a medical condition, mental health condition, or disability that prevents them from wearing a face cover.

-The County remains in the Phase Out guidance of its Harvey County Health Reopening Plan.
-The plan does not limit mass gathering size.
-However, social distancing and hygiene protocols are encouraged.
+The Commission also voted to remain in the Phase Out guidance of the Harvey County Health Reopening Plan.
+The plan does not restrict mass gathering size.
+However, social distancing continues to be encouraged.